The-Chaos-Consortium/chaos-and-conquest/docs/equipment.md

 - Darkness - LP less than half the number of party members.
 All attacks are impaired, saves are at disadvantage, and the party is always surprised.

 ## Basic Gear
 PCs can acquire specific items for cheaper prices than using *Supply*.
-Doing this
+Doing this loses the flexibility of supply, but will be cheaper if you know exactly what you need.

 |                     Item                     | Slots | Price | in shillings | in pennies | Rarity |
 | :------------------------------------------: | :---: | :---: | :----------: | :--------: | :----: |